 Net profit margin

-Net profit margin is a ratio that compares net profits and sales.
+Net profit margin (sometimes referred to as rate of return on net sales) is a ratio that compares net profits and sales.
 You can calculate this figure by dividing a company’s net profit after taxes and total net value of sales.
 If your company had profits of $150,000 after taxes and net sales of $100,000, you would have a net profit margin of 1.5 or 150%.

 Net profit margin is a metric that helps companies compare how they have performed over different time periods.
 Companies typically use this figure when looking over past performance.